aut0maticjack/lazyweb/Linux-Ubuntu-PPAs.md

-This grew into PPAs, repos, and packages, but whatever.
+This grew into PPAs, repos, packages, and now Flatpaks, but whatever.

 Current to version: **Ubuntu 22.04 (jammy)**

-# PPAs
+## PPAs

 ### Firefox - web browser